What Is Collaborative Divorce?

 Benefits of Collaborative Divorce

 As with all ADR, collaborative divorces offer increased control over outcomes and costs.
-The spouses get the advantage of a depth of specialized knowledge from the collaborative team members as they make decisions for themselves and their children.
+The spouses benefit from a depth of specialized knowledge from the collaborative team members as they make decisions for themselves and their children.
 In addition, a collaborative divorce can set the tone for positive, constructive communication in the future.
 Finally, the fact that the spouses cannot keep their collaborative lawyers in subsequent divorce litigation tends to encourage them to stick with the process, stay at the table, and really try to overcome impasses.

 Read: Collaborative Divorce Benefits: Breaking Up Without Breaking Down